Legality of the Israeli occupation of Palestine: Overall assessments

 In European Journal of International Law, Ardi Imseis argues that "Israel’s occupation has become illegal over time for being in violation of three jus cogens norms of international law: the prohibition on the acquisition of territory through force, the obligation to respect the right of peoples to self-determination and the obligation to refrain from imposing regimes of alien subjugation, domination and exploitation inimical to humankind, including racial discrimination".

 Vito Todeschini argues that the prolonged and indefinite nature of the occupation of the West Bank, including East Jerusalem, makes it illegal under both jus ad bellum and international humanitarian law.

-In 2017, Michael Lynk, United Nations Special Rapporteur on the occupied Palestinian territories, said that the Israeli occupation was illegal.
-His successor, Francesca Albanese, said that the occupation crossed a "red line of legality" because "according to international law, occupation is to be temporary, justified by military necessity and in the interest of the occupied people".
+In 2017, Michael Lynk, the United Nations Special Rapporteur on the occupied Palestinian territories, concluded that Israel's role as occupying power had "crossed a red line into illegality" and recommended a United Nations study of the occupation's legality.
+In April 2022, his successor, Francesca Albanese, similarly said that the occupation had crossed a "red line of legality" because occupation must be temporary, justified by military necessity, and administered in the interest of the occupied population.